FreeWaveTechnologies/ZumIQ/README.md

 Full Documentation
 ------------------

-See the [Samples](./samples) for basic code samples.
+See [Samples](./samples) for basic code samples.

-See the [Full Demos](./full-demos) for examples of complete, distributed applications.
+See [Full Demos](./full-demos) for examples of complete, distributed applications.

+See [Troubleshooting](./troubleshooting) for scripts and procedures to work around known issues.

 See the [Wiki](https://github.com/FreeWaveTechnologies/ZumIQ/wiki) for general developer documentation.